anqitu/NTUOSS-ImageRecognitionWorkshop/README.md

 ```
 Class Indices : {'cat': 0, 'dog': 1}
 ```
 This class indices imply that, ideally, the model will predict the image as 0 if it is cat, and predict the image as 1 if it is a dog.
 However, the model will only be able to predict the probability of whether the image is a cat or a dog.
-Thus, the closer the probability to 0, the higher the confidence that the image is a cat.
-The closer the probability to 1, the higher the confidence that the image is a dog.
+Thus, the closer the probability is to 0, the higher the confidence that the image is a cat.
+The closer the probability is to 1, the higher the confidence that the image is a dog.
 For example, a probability of 0.8 indicates a dog, while a probability of 0.2 indicates a cat.

 ## Task 3 - Build Basic Model